37Rb/discourse-chatbot-kb-tools/README.md

 updateAllImports(types = ['topic', 'page'])
 ```

-* types: Array of import types - The types to update.
-Defaults to all.
+* types: Array of import types - The types to update, defaults to all

-It's recommended to use await with updateAllImports() so that you can see when it's done.
+Use await with updateAllImports() so that you can see when it's done.

 #### Examples